 They had stencils for the little paws, but, no, not a giant paw.
 So Kevin Boyett got the nod for a design.
 He was an architecture major.
 He knew how to draw.

-“I actually outlined the original tiger paw,” Boyett says — a large circular-ish pad and then four smaller circles for toes, 20 x 20 feet.
+“I actually outlined the original tiger paw,” Boyett says.
+It was large, circular-ish pad with four smaller circles for toes, 20 x 20 feet.
 “Then everyone started filling it in.”

 The rollers made it easy.